 So I have compiled some medical school motivation quotes which I could find for such friends who might be reading this.

-You can copy them, screenshot them, use them and make stickers, and post on your walls where you can see them daily.
+You can copy them, screenshot them, use them and make stickers, and post them on your walls where you can see them daily.
 Read them often, after all, psychologists affirmed that the use of positive affirmations for a couple of days (21 days) has a positive effect on the person’s mindset.

 So maybe you can try them out.